Meet our Team

 Josh Clark, MS, RVT

 Josh earned his Associate in Applied Science degree in Veterinary Technology from Kirkwood Community College in Cedar Rapids, Iowa and earned his Bachelor of Science degree in Veterinary Technology from Purdue University.
 In 2005, Josh also earned a Master of Science degree in Education from Purdue University.
 Josh served a six-year term on the AVMA's Committee for Veterinary Technology Education and Activities (CVTEA) – the committee responsible for accrediting veterinary technology programs in the United States – from 2005-2011.
 In 2011 Josh was named the National Association of Veterinary Technicians in America's (NAVTA) Veterinary Technician of the Year.
-In his spare time, Josh enjoys playing the bass and has played in several different cover bands over the years.
+In his spare time, Josh enjoys reading, listening to music and cooking (mostly grilling or smoking meat).

 Pam Phegley, BS, RVT